SPARC-FAIR-Codeathon/2025-team-D/README.md

 5. Creating plugins that link to external services

-6. Automatically creating new plugins with generative AI
+6. Rapidly prototype new plugins with generative AI

 #### Deploying your plugin